tditshwe/Sim-wizard/SimWizardApi/Readme.md

 ## Development with `SimWizardApi`

-The following steps describe how you can configure the required dev tools, test and run this Web Api.
+The following steps describe how you can configure the prerequisites, install and run the Web Api.

 ### Installing the Prerequisites